eleith/emailjs/Readme.md

 ## email.message.create(headers)

    // headers is an object ('from' and 'to' are required)
    // returns a Message object

    // you can actually pass more message headers than listed, the below are just the
    // most common ones you would want to use

    headers =
    {
       text		// text of the email
       from		// sender of the format (address or name <address> or "name" <address>) to			// recipients (same format as above), multiple recipients are separated by a comma cc			// carbon copied recipients (same format as above) bcc		// blind carbon copied recipients (same format as above) subject	// string subject of the email
    }

 ## Message.attach(options)

    // can be called multiple times, each adding a new attachment
    // options is an object with the following possible keys:

+   options =
+   {
-   // one of these fields is required

-   path      // string to where the file is located data      // string of the data you want to attach stream    // binary stream that will provide attachment data (make sure it is in the paused state)
+      // one of these fields is required path      // string to where the file is located data      // string of the data you want to attach stream    // binary stream that will provide attachment data (make sure it is in the paused state)
                 // better performance for binary streams is achieved if buffer.length % (76*6) == 0
                 // current max size of buffer must be no larger than Message.BUFFERSIZE

-   // optionally these fields are also accepted

-   type	      // string of the file mime type name        // name to give the file as perceived by the recipient alternative // if true, will be attached inline as an alternative to the text (also defaults type='text/html' and inline=true) inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible) headers     // object containing header=>value pairs for inclusion in this attachment's header
+      // optionally these fields are also accepted type	      // string of the file mime type name        // name to give the file as perceived by the recipient alternative // if true, will be attached inline as an alternative to the text (also defaults type='text/html' and inline=true) inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible) headers     // object containing header=>value pairs for inclusion in this attachment's header }

 ## Authors